 P5: 5.10+ Pull a thin face move to gain the start of the splitter.
 It starts as fingers and gradually widens up to hands.
 Power through the fingers/off-fingers down low and savor the amazing (but kind of sharp) jamming above.
 Belay at a large, obvious ledge.

-Single rack to #4, all the cams you care to bring for the Tombstone Crack, (described elsewhere on this site)
+Single rack to #3, optional #4, I found a red link cam to be a semi-crucial piece to best protect the crux sequence. all the cams you care to bring for the Tombstone Crack, (described elsewhere on this site)

 Many (10+) draws including extendables.
 You probably don't need wires.
 Blasphemy, I know.